KxSystems/mqtt/README.md

 Basic q producer and receiver examples are available in the `examples` subdirectory, which connect to the MQTT broker at the default port 1883.

-It is assumed that the user has installed the `mqtt.so/mqtt.dll` binary in `QHOME/<QARCH>`.
+It is assumed that the user has installed the `mqtt.so` or `mqtt.dll` binary in `$QHOME/<arch>`.

-You can install a local MQTT instance from Mosquitto by following the instructions [here]((https://mosquitto.org/download/), This can be connected to locally or from a docker container (updating the connection address as appropriate).
+You can install a local MQTT instance from Mosquitto by following the instructions [here](https://mosquitto.org/download/).
+This can be connected to locally or from a docker container (updating the connection address as appropriate).

 The following shows the initialization of the example script and expected output.